foundation/proton/README.md

 composer global require foundation/proton
 ```

+Make sure that you add the composer global installation folder to your shell PATH.
+By default it should be in the following location: `~/.composer/vendor/bin`

 ## Build

 You can see an example of how to setup proton in the [sample folder](https://github.com/foundation/proton/tree/master/sample).
 You can also create a [proton.yml](https://github.com/foundation/proton/blob/master/proton.yml) configuration file.
 Then you can run the following command to build your site.